Charge Control

 1. Location > Charge control

-2. Set your Charge Control program to Power scheduling
+2. Set your Charge Control program to Schedule

 3. Set a default rate.
 This is applied when an active schedule has no interval configured during a given time period.